What to do when your best employee quits

 Now that we’re roughly a year and a half into the pandemic, workers seem to be in search of something new.
 And that “something new” is often a new job.
 A February 2021 report by Achievers Workforce Institute found that more than half (52%) of employees in the U.S. and Canada plan to look for a new job in 2021.
 That’s 35% higher than in 2020 (although, at that time, many people were just worried about keeping their jobs in the early months of COVID-19).
 The bump in job-changers has been dubbed the “Great Resignation” by some.
 But what do you do when one of those job-changers is a highly valued employee of your own?

-When your right-hand person or a rising rock star in your business tells you they’re about to leave, it can be an emotional experience, says Rich Reineke, co-managing partner of business consulting firm Fahrenheit Advisors.
+When your right-hand person or a rising rock star in your business tells you they’re about to leave, it can be an emotional experience, says Rich Reinecke, co-managing partner of business consulting firm Fahrenheit Advisors.
 “It can be very emotional, initially.
 Sometimes you’re angry.
 Sometimes you’re scared,” he says.
 But what you do next can have serious repercussions for your business.
 Here’s a seven-step plan.

 Take a breath